Matej Tomek

 Matej Tomek (born 24 May 1997) is a Slovak professional ice hockey goaltender for HC Verva Litvínov of the Czech Extraliga (ELH).

-Career
+Playing career

 Tomek spent the 2016–2017 season with the North Dakota Fighting Hawks men's ice hockey team.
 During his time at the University of North Dakota, Tomek played a total of two games.

 Tomek previously played for HK Dukla Trenčín of the Slovak Tipsport liga during the 2019–20 season.

 On 18 January 2022, he was named to the roster to represent Slovakia at the 2022 Winter Olympics.